Understanding the Healing Process

 Healing from a cosmetic tattooing procedure is a unique experience for each person, influenced by factors such as skin type, lifestyle, and adherence to aftercare instructions.
 Immediately after the procedure, the treated area may appear darker and more intense than the final healed result.

 This is a normal part of the process, says Ceylene, from Manor Ink, a permanent makeup artist in Hamilton.
 The pigment may also seem thicker, and you may experience some redness, swelling, and tenderness.
-In the first few days, you might notice peeling, itching, flaking, and the formation of small scabs.
+In the first few days, you might notice peeling, itching and flaking of the skin.

 Remember, each individual's healing journey is unique.
 While some may experience a swift recovery with minimal flaking, others might undergo a longer or more intense process.
 Your commitment to following aftercare instructions plays a significant role in this process.